School Logo

 To enable all children to develop fluency, problem solving and reasoning skills so that they enjoy Maths and can confidently apply their mathematical skills in real life and across the curriculum.

-At Dagnall School, we aim to ensure that our children are given all the tools and resources required to become confident mathematicians through a resource based and engaging Maths curriculum.
+At Dagnall School, we ensure that our children are given all the tools and resources required to become confident mathematicians through a resource based and engaging Maths curriculum.
 We understand that Maths is a vital tool that everyone needs to use throughout their lives and we aim to give children the confidence, knowledge, fluency and understanding for each step of their learning journey as they move through primary and onto secondary school as well as giving them tools for life.

 Throughout each mathematical concept, children are guided towards becoming more independent in understanding themselves what they will need to use in order to achieve the learning intention.